 Originally from England, Kat is very familiar with the game of snooker and its origins.
-She now lives n Toronto and is the person in charge of the particular dealings when players cross the line, in relation to the integrity of the game.
+She grew up watching the game on television, and is now the person in charge of the particular dealings when players cross the line, in relation to the integrity of the game.
 With over 20 years of experience in various supervisory roles, this is sure to be a good fit for the long term future of the game and its core values.

 Sylvain Ethier is from the province of Quebec and has been a snooker referee for many years.
 Some of the major evens that he has refereed in the past include the 2011 IBSF U-21 World Championships, The Quebec Championships, and of course, The Richler Cup.
 He brings a wealth of experience to the Snooker Canada team, and his passion for the game shows with every step he takes.

 Erica is the national host for Snooker Canada and has many different functions.
 If she is not doing interviews with one of the players on tour, she can be found helping with the creation of one of our educational videos, or in the production in one of our documentary movies.
 Erica adds a great dimension to the promotion of our sport with her energy, professionalism and passion.
 She has worked for companies such as TSN & Rogers TV and has experience in working on events like the recent Pan Am Games & the London Olympics.

 Guy Simard is the founder of Billard Quebec, the leading billiards website in the province.
 Guy has an extensive history with many things including, but not limited to, graphic design, photography, commentating, and of course, video stream production.
 A person that gives special attention to detail in anything he takes on, Guy is passionate about developing all forms of billiards.